volkamerlab/maxsmi/docs/getting_started.rst

 Getting Started
 ===============

-Do want more accurate prediction for molecular properties when training a deep neural network?
+Do you want more accurate prediction for molecular properties when training a deep neural network?
+Do you need a prediction for a novel compound?
 This is the place to be!

 Installation